GeorgiaMap/partner-tools/overview/addons.md

 These are “Nice to Have” add-ons that we'd like to provide in the Partner Directory Tools.

 ### Destination Deals
 Use of the Deal section by our destination partners has declined as more popular Deal sites have emerged (GroupOn, etc).
-Will your solution allow for custom deal posting.
 We'd like to pull and merge deals from multiple third-party sources, and filter Deals by regions of the state.

 ### Personal Travel Emails
 Unique travel emails could be sent based on combinations of user interests, travel time ranges, destinations and/or regions of the state.
 A custom email could be sent automatically daily based on travel date ranges and locations saved by users.